 - 1. The tutor/lecturer can either call you in for interview and decide on a penalty or refer the matter to an academic who has been appointed as one of the Faculty's Primary Investigation Officers (PIO). - 2.
 The PIO will contact you to arrange an interview.
 The PIO will determine whether you have plagiarised the work and if so what penalty will be imposed.
-Penalties include failing the assignment or referring the matter to the Faculty Investigation Committee. - 3.
+Penalties include failing the assignment or referring the matter to the Faculty Investigation Committee.
+This Committee can decide to award a 'Fail' penalty on a subject. - 3.
 You will be advised in writing of the PIO's decision and the fact that the case has been proven and reported. - 4.
-If you are not satisfied with the decision made by the PIO then you can appeal in writing to the Faculty's Sub Dean. - 5.
-In the case of any student already reported for a proven case of plagiarism, the matter is automatically referred to the Faculty Investigation Committee.
+If you are not satisfied with the decision made by the PIO then you can appeal in writing to the Faculty's Sub Dean.

+5. In the case of any student already reported for a proven case of plagiarism, the matter is automatically referred to the Faculty Investigation Committee.

 The easiest way to avoid plagiarism is to remember one basic rule: when gathering information for an assessment task, put what you have found in your own words.
 Only copy verbatim the material that strikes you as being so well put that it deserves the status of a direct quotation in your work.
+You will need to acknowledge the original author and should familiarise yourself with the correct referencing system in your discipline.